-Born on July 2, 1934 in Mount Vernon, Washington, Harold “Hal” Alphonse Jr. Molstad graduated from the University of Washington school of architecture in 1957.
-Upon graduation he entered the U.S. Air Force, engineering division (1957-1960 & 1964-1968, reserves, stationed in Amarillo, Texas) rising to the level of Captain.
+Born on July 2, 1934 in Mount Vernon, Washington, Harold “Hal” Alphonse Molstad, Jr. graduated from Mount Vernon High School in 1952, where he was an outstanding football and tennis player.
+His formal architectural education was received at the University of Washington where he graduated in 1957.
+Upon graduation, he entered the U.S. Air Force, engineering division reserves stationed in Amarillo, Texas (1957-1960 & 1964-1968), rising to the level of Captain.
 There he served as head designer and base master planner.
-Upon his discharge he worked for a short time with Amarillo architect, John P. Work and the Arnboltz Coffee Co. before moving to Mount Vernon were he took a job with architect Henry Dien.
-Moldstad moved to Bainbridge Island in 1962, and spent a year gaining additional experience and connections by working with architects William Bain and Harrison Overturf on a variety of projects.
-In 1967 Molstad decided to start his own firm.
+Upon his discharge, he worked for a short time with Amarillo architect, John P. Work and then for the Arnboltz Coffee Co. before moving back to Mount Vernon, where he took a job with architect Henry Klein.
+Further experience was garnered working with William Bain and Harrison Overturf.

-In spite of living and practicing on Bainbridge Island, and not being part of the Seattle modernists closely associated with the University of Washington, Moldstad soon developed a reputation for his well-executed and thoughtful residential designs.
-Over the years he maintained a thriving practice with many of his clients coming from influential Seattle families who built second homes on Bainbridge Island, the Hood Canal, or San Juan Islands.
+After moving to Bainbridge Island in 1962, he initially worked for a small firm in Bremerton and then decided to open up his own firm in 1967.
+Soon he developed a reputation for his well-executed and thoughtful residential designs.
+Over the years, he maintained a thriving practice with many of his clients coming from influential Seattle families who built second homes on Bainbridge Island, the Hood Canal, or San Juan Islands.

-Moldstad developed his version of modernist regional architecture, which incorporated Asian influences, local materials, sweeping roofs that created volumetric interior spaces, and unusually strong relationships between the plan and the exterior landscape.
-He excelled at siting his residences and emphasized horizontal rooflines that respected the landscape yet explode in interlocking volumes once inside the structure.
-Moldstad established a trademark set of interior and exterior details that were beautifully conceived and typically well crafted.
+Moldstad developed his own version of modernist regional architecture, which often incorporated Asian influences, local materials, sweeping roofs that created volumetric interior spaces, and unusually strong relationships between the plan and the exterior landscape.
+He excelled at siting his residences and emphasized horizontal rooflines that respect the landscape yet explode in interlocking volumes once inside the structure.
+Over the course of his career, he established a trademark set of interior and exterior details that were beautifully conceived and typically well crafted.

-After twenty years on Bainbridge Island, Moldstad moved to the Wenatchee area.
-While there, he transitioned from doing some of his largest commercial architectural projects to reducing his architectural practice to concentrate on painting where he became an award-winning artist.
+After twenty years on Bainbridge Island, Moldstad decided to move to East Wenatchee.
+While there, he transitioned from doing some of his largest commercial projects to reducing his architectural practice.
+After retirement he concentrated on painting and became an award-winning artist.
 His work depicting scenes from the northwest in carefully detailed representations of boats, buildings, landscapes, and water scenes were rendered in oil, charcoal, and watercolor.

-Hal Moldstad passed away in Wenatchee on June 5, 2012.
+Moldstad passed away in Wenatchee on June 5, 2013.

 – James McNett